linuxgurugamer/ModularRocketSystems/ModRocketSys-README.txt

 Modular Rocket Systems - Part Pack
+Adopted by Linuxgurugamer

 by Ed T. Toton III, aka NecroBones.

 Installation:

-Simply copy the "ModRocketSys" folder into your GameData folder.
+Simply copy the "ModularRocketSysSystems" folder into your GameData folder.
 If upgrading from a previous version, be sure to delete the old one from GameData first (this is the cleanest option).